PaperCutSoftware/silver/README.md

 6. It extracts the package contents into the service root.
 7. It executes any post-update `Operations` defined in the manifest.
 8. It writes the new version number to the `.version` file.
-9. Finally, it creates a `.reload` file, signalling the main `service` to perform a graceful restart and load the new version.
+9. Finally, it creates a `.reload` file, signalling the main `service` to perform a graceful restart (e.g. SIGTERM) and load the new version.

 ### **The Update Manifest**

 The server should return a JSON manifest like this.
-If you are using signed manifests, the `jsonsig` tool will add the `signature` field automatically (See Signing Manifests).
+If you are using signed manifests, the `jsonsig` tool will add the `signature` field automatically (Refer to the *Security: Signing Manifests* section below for more details).

 ```
 {